SF Holding: History

-On March 26, 1993, Wang Wei registered "SF Express" in Shunde, Guangdong.
+On March 26, 1993, Wang Wei registered SF Express in Shunde, Guangdong.
 It began operation with six employees with focus on express delivery business between Shunde, Lufeng and Hong Kong.
 In the late 1990s, SF Holding introduced a performance-based salary system that linked couriers' earnings to the number of parcels delivered and freight costs.
 In 2002, SF Holding cancelled the franchise system and changed to direct operations.
 In the same year, it established its headquarters in Futian, Shenzhen.
 In 2003, the outbreak of SARS led people to avoid shopping in person, accelerating the growth of online shopping and creating a new development opportunity for SF Holding.
 In the economic depression of that year, SF Holding signed an agreement with Yangtze River Express to charter 5 aircraft.

 In 2009, SF Holding founded SF Airlines and purchased two cargo planes becoming the only private express delivery company in China that owned its own aircraft.
 In 2010, SF Holding expanded its business into Singapore, marking its entry into the international market.
 By 2012, SF Holding air fleet increased to 30 all-cargo charter flights with over 5000 business locations, more than 150 hubs and over 10,000 operating vehicles and reached a turnover of over RMB 20 billion.

 In 2013, SF Holding expanded its business into new divisions such as cold chain and pharmaceutical logistics, and LTL freight, becoming an integrated logistics service provider.
 By 2015, SF Holding's revenue reached RMB 47.3 billion, up 23.6% year-on-year, and its profit was RMB 1.967 billion, up 80% year-on-year.
 Its core profit after deducting non-recurring business was RMB 1.623 billion, up 76% year-on-year.
 Its gross profit margin increased from 17.55% to 20.42%.
 Its air fleet increased to over 30 all-cargo charter flights, with over 30,000 business locations, over 200 hubs, and more than 15,000 operating vehicles.
 On May 23, 2016, SF Express applied for a backdoor listing on the Shenzhen A-share market.
-Maanshan Dingtai Rare Earth & New Material Co., Ltd. (002352.SZ) announced that it would acquire 100% of SF Holding for RMB 44.3 billion, of which Maanshan Dingtai Rare Earth & New Material Co., Ltd. would pay SF Holding shareholders by issuing 3.95 billion new shares at RMB 10.76 per share.
+Maanshan Dingtai Rare Earth & New Material Co., Ltd. announced that it would acquire 100% of SF Holding for RMB 44.3 billion, of which Maanshan Dingtai Rare Earth & New Material Co., Ltd. would pay SF Holding shareholders by issuing 3.95 billion new shares at RMB 10.76 per share.
 After the transaction is completed, Mingde Holding, controlled by Wang Wei, the founder and CEO of SF Express, would hold 64.58% of the shares of the new company.